jamesrpstewart1/missing-fields-report/README.md

 2. Review the Summary tab for executive overview
 3. Use Tracking tab for detailed incident analysis
 4. Configure email recipients in Config tab
+5. **NEW**: Use "Custom Date Ranges" menu for ad-hoc reports
+   - Select "Run with Custom Dates" for specific date ranges
+   - Select "Run with Preset Range" for common periods (last month, quarter, etc.)

 ### For Developers
 1. Clone this repository